Kantega-AI-team/AI/docs/notebook_overview.md

 Modern enterprise data landscapes, like Delta Lakes, incorporates data from both internal and external sources.
 They also handle extensive scalability requirements, and a wide span of data structures.

+Relevant application areas

+- Any environment with large data volumes.
+Delta lakes are especially useful when we have a mix of various data structures and data arriving as a continuous stream.
+- **Examples**: Analysis of user interaction data,.. <!-- TODO: Mention one or two more super relevant application areas?? -->

 ![delta_lake_logo](images/delta_lake_logos.png)

 Over a series of notebooks, we show how you can construct a Delta Lake in practice.
 We will take you from the steps of handling raw data to construct higher levels of quality and business value refinements.
 We will also show Delta Lakes support the ability to meet GRPR requirements for aonomymizing and deleting traces, and how you can do time travels to reach any past version of the data.